All Episodes

 That's right.

-And so uh so I I don't think that's going to happen, but they've been threatening some of our quote allies have been uh threatening us after we spent almost a trillion dollars over the last 40 years on NATO, you know, protecting their security in their own backyard.
+Some of our, quote, allies have been threatening us after we spent almost a trillion dollars over the last 40 years on NATO, you know, protecting their security in their own backyard.

-Um the other big issue that's emerged just in the last uh two days or so is there is now increased talk of paying, quote, paying for I'm using that in quotes, the tax cut, uh, which is just basically extending the tax cut that already exists from 2017 by raising the top income tax rate on millionaires uh uh by uh to 40 percent.
+The other big issue that's emerged just the last two days or so is there is now increased talk of paying, quote, paying for, I'm using that in quotes, the tax cut, which is just basically extending the tax tip that already exists from 2017 by raising the top income tax rate on millionaires to 40%.

 That would be a higher tax rate than we had under Bill Clinton, under Barack Obama, under Joe Biden.

-Uh, we cannot allow that to have a bad a great book by my buddy Art Laffer called the Eek uh Taxes Have Consequences.
+A great book by my buddy Art Laffer called Taxes Have Consequences.

 It's hurt the economy because these are small businessmen and women who pay that highest income tax rate.

-Uh the the uh rich find ways around those taxes because they hire tax accountants, and and the burden of the tax uh system has gone on the middle class.
+The rich find ways around those taxes because they hire tax accountants, and the burden of the tax system has gone on the middle class.

 It's a terrible idea.